Kong/docs.konghq.com/app/_src/mesh/features/meshopa.md

 The agent is included in the data plane proxy sidecar, instead of the more common deployment as a separate sidecar.

-When `MeshOPA` policy is applied, the control plane configures:
+When the `MeshOPA` policy is applied, the control plane configures the following:

 - The embedded policy agent, with the specified policy
 - Envoy, to use [External Authorization](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto) that points to the embedded policy agent